deeredman1991/Twitch-Plays-Bot/README.md

 			'!r all', #Releases all buttons currently being held down.

-# Please make sure that the game is the active window at ALL times.
-The bot should give you a few seconds to make sure that is the case before it activates.
+# After the bot is properly setup and configured; please make sure that the emulator is the active window.